linuslh1996/car-racing-unimore/README.md

 This is a seminar project that we did during our Erasmus stay at Unimore, Modena.
 In the project, we implemented several approaches to solve the car racing problem.
-To sum it up, Q Learning performed quite dissappointingly (even after we spend a lot of time parameter tuning!), PPO was surprisingly good and stable, and the EA approach worked fine but was very time-consuming.
+To sum it up, Q Learning performed quite dissappointingly (even after we spend a lot of time parameter tuning!), PPO was surprisingly good and stable, and the EA approach worked fine but took the most computer resources.

 # Installation